danog/MadelineProto/docs/index.md

 This project is in beta state.

-The MadelineProto API documentation can be found [here (layer 65)](https://daniil.it/MadelineProto/API_docs/).
+The MadelineProto API documentation can be found [here (layer 66)](https://daniil.it/MadelineProto/API_docs/).
 VERY IMPORTANT READ THIS.

-The TD documentation can be found [here](https://daniil.it/MadelineProto/TD_docs/).
+The TD documentation can be found [here](https://daniil.it/MadelineProto/TD_docs/). (you cannot use the methods described here in MadelineProto without the lua extension)

 The MadelineProto API documentation (mtproto tl scheme) can be found [here](https://daniil.it/MadelineProto/MTProto_docs/).